AlvaroCLorenzo/SportTeamApp/README.md

 # SportTeamApp
-Web and mobile application to facilitate the organization of sports team coaches.
+Web site and Android mobile application to facilitate the organization of sports team coaches.